parse-community/docs/_includes/parse-server/experimental.md

 ## Localization

 ### Pages
-**Caution, this is an experimental feature that may not be appropriate for production.**

 Custom pages as well as feature pages (e.g. password reset, email verification) can be localized with the `pages` option in the Parse Server configuration: